After Hearing U.S. Veteran Had No Family, Huge Crowd Attends His Funeral In Texas

 "Today, we're not strangers; today, we are family, " said Marc George of the Christian Motorcyclists Association, who officiated the funeral.
 Standing next to Walker's flag-draped casket, George declared, "This is our brother, Joseph Walker."

-The diverse turnout — white and black, young and old, people dressed in suits, jeans, and motorcycle jackets — reflected "an outpouring of love" from communities in Killeen, Texas, and beyond, George said, acknowledging the large crowd that turned out to pay their respects.
+The diverse turnout — young and old, people dressed in suits, jeans, and motorcycle jackets — reflected "an outpouring of love" from communities in Killeen, Texas, and beyond, George said, acknowledging the large crowd that turned out to pay their respects.

 Officials at the cemetery say they knew very little about Walker's life.
 It's possible he has a brother living in Texas, the cemetery said.
 But despite the long delay between Walker's death and his burial, no one had come forward on his behalf.